-- Infrastructure-level digital transformation, with a focus on how these efforts can improve citizen services and establish a positive return on investment
+- Infrastructure-level digital transformation, with a focus on how these efforts can improve citizen services and establish a positive ROI.

-- How CIOs and chief financial officers need to be in lockstep while making long-term investment decisions that can help significantly improve government IT
+- How CIOs and chief financial officers need to be in lockstep while making long-term investment decisions to improve government IT.

-- Key trends related to infrastructure improvement, virtualization and the consolidation of datacenters, and applications and the quality of government data itself
+- Key trends related to infrastructure improvement, virtualization, IT at the edge and the consolidation of datacenters, and applications and the quality of government data itself.